The Cultural Industries

 Symbol Creators

 Hesmondhalgh noted the difference between “the small number of highly-rewarded superstars” compared to the “majority of people attempting to make a living out of cultural production”.
-He also highlighted how many symbol makers “accepted poor working conditions” because they wanted to be “involved in creative projects and the glamour surrounding these worlds”.
+However, many symbol makers are willing to accept “poor working conditions” because they want to be “involved in creative projects and the glamour surrounding these worlds”.

 Commodification

-- The commodification of the material object (the book) taking place – as early as the 15th century.
+- The commodification of the material object (the book) – as early as the 15th century.

 - The commodification of the information contained within the material object as ‘the work’ in copyright law – from the 18th century onward.